AlecM33/mlb-gameday-bot/README.md

 - **/lineup** - view the lineup card for the current game.
 - **/line_score** - view the line score for the current game.
 - **/box_score** - view the box score for the current game, including hitting and pitching stats.
+- **/scoring_plays** - get a curated list of scoring plays, with direct links to the play on the Gameday page.
 - **/highlights** - get a curated list of direct links to key plays from the game.
 The links provide high quality videos.
-- **/gameday_subscribe** - subscribe a given Discord channel to receive real-time updates from the "Gameday" feed.
+- **/gameday_subscribe** - subscribe a given Discord channel to receive real-time updates from the "Gameday" feed!
 This command is restricted to certain roles.
 The bot connects to Gameday via a WebSocket and pushes events to each subscribed channel.
-Right now this is scoring plays only.
-The message includes a description of the play, the change in score, and exit velo/launch angle/hit distance for balls in play.
+This will report the result of each at bat, as well as other key events such as steals or pitching changes.
+The message includes a description of the play, any change in score, and statcast metrics for balls in play.
 - **/gameday_unsubscribe** - un-subscribe a given Discord channel from the above functionality.
 - **/schedule** - view the upcoming schedule for the next week of games.
+- **/batter** - view stats on the batter that is up right now.
+Only available when a game is live.
+- **/pitcher** - view stats on the pitcher that is pitching right now.
+Only available when a game is live.
+- **/weather** - view the weather for current the game.
+- **/attendance** - view the attendance for the current game.

 ...and likely more to follow!